Year: 16th Year

 He returned to his alma mater in 1999 to become the school’s first full-time golf coach.
 In between, he worked as a professional at several area clubs.

-Ball’s first three teams won CAA championships, and he added a fourth in 2009.
-He’s coached the only two VCU individuals to qualify for the NCAA tournament (Reg Millage in 2000 and Ted Brown in 2003).
-His 2002 team qualified for the NCAA Championships.
+Ball’s first three teams won CAA championships.
+He added an additional CAA title in 2009 and the school's first Atlantic 10 championship in 2014.
+He’s coached the only two VCU individuals to qualify for the NCAA tournament (Reg Millage in 2000 and Ted Brown in 2003) and his 2002 team qualified for the NCAA Championships.

 Ball says he's seen support for the program grow in recent years, and that helps his team “feel like we’re playing for more people and not just playing for ourselves and our parents.
 It just seems like there’s a lot more people who care.